amjaingzb/rkmAttendanceAndroidApp/README-Sep13-currentState.md

 3. Report of which active devotes are not in whatsApp group
 4. report of which whatsapp devotees are not active
 5. report of cumulative -- counter
+6. extend this for receiving donations , recording upi xaction 4 digits, cash or upi, sending receipt